Ajax

 🚻 House Trained

-He does show some separation anxiety when someone leaves the home, even if others remain.
-He will bark and cry until the car leaves the driveway but settles quickly afterward.
-During short trials (~1 hour), he has not been destructive and hasn’t counter-surfed.
+He shows some separation anxiety when someone leaves—even if others remain in the home—and may bark or cry until the vehicle leaves the driveway.
+He settles quickly afterward, and during short trials (~1 hour), he has not been destructive or engaged in counter-surfing.

 🍖 Food & Training